 The rest of the roads are gravel and can be driven using a normal sedan vehicle during the dry winter months, but once the rainy season comes around it would be better to use a 4x4 vehicle to avoid getting stuck in the mud.

-These mud holes, created by vehicles in the wet season that dry and set to create very uneven terrain at other times of the year, but if you drive slowly there will be no problem getting around.
+These mud holes, created by vehicles in the wet season dry and set to create very uneven terrain at other times of the year, but if you drive slowly there will be no problem getting around.

 Best Time to Go

-Because the bird sighting opportunities are so phenomenal in Mkhuze it's better to go when the migratory species arrive back in Africa from mid October onwards to take full advantage of the birding bonanza.
+Because the bird sighting opportunities are so phenomenal in Mkhuze it's better to go when the migratory species arrive back in Africa from mid-October onwards to take full advantage of the birding bonanza.

 This unfortunately doesn't coincide with the best time for wildlife viewing which is in the cooler, dry winter months of July to September.
 There is then less water occurring freely in the bush which means your chances of seeing wildlife at the waterholes is very good.
 Vegetation also thins out during the dry months which makes for easier wildlife watching.